frizatch/EarthEngine-GEE-and-Landsat/README.md

 ## <a name="streamlit"></a> Exploring Landsat data

+There is an excellent webapp available for exploring Landsat data and how different combinations of these bands might look transfered into Red Blue and Green bands in an image.

 ## <a name="gee"></a>  What is Google Earth Engine?

 It's a planetary-scale platform for doing data science.
 Google Earth Engine allows users to run algorithms on georeferenced imagery and vectors stored on Google's infrastructure.
 Instead of being just an observer, you have the ability to conduct spatial analysis on the global datasets found in Earth Engine's data catalog.
 You can also load your own data for your projects, or even submit a request a particular dataset you'd like Earth Engine to host.